Donaim/miseq-workflow-pres/slides.md

 3. Call: score ≥ 3.5% → R5, score < 3.5% → X4

 **Output:** `g2p.csv` (per-sequence) + `g2p_summary.csv` (final call)

+**Note:** V3 tropism and HCV resistance testing are on the same pathway - both use requisitions and produce similar formatted reports.

 <!--
 What is tropism testing?